tied/aws-must-templates/README.md

 Suite tests are defined using `roles` attributes in [test-suites.yaml](test-suites.yaml) configuration file.
-The attribute lists names pointing to sub-directories of `spec` -directory.
+The attribute lists names pointing to sub-directories of `spec/aws-must-templates` -directory.
 The sub-directories contain [serverspec](http://serverspec.org/) tests, which the suite should pass.